Shinchō Kōki: Accuracy

 In historiography, biographies and war chronicles are regarded as secondary sources based on primary sources such as letters.
 In fact, "Shinchō Kōki" is a secondary source.
 However, the "Shinchō Kōki" was written by a contemporary of Nobunaga, and the author did not like to adapt the content of the book and described it as accurately as possible.
 For this reason, although "Shinchō Kōki" is a secondary source, it is treated as a reliable source, just like a primary historical source.
 Gyūichi was not so senior among Oda's vassals and the information he had access to was not perfect.
 Also, in manuscripts, the transcribers sometimes made mistakes, intentionally rewritten or added things that were not written down.
 However, among researchers, its credibility stands out compared to other similar documents and is considered trustworthy.

-Although this literature is considered reliable, it is not entirely free of errors.
-It remains a secondary source.
-Therefore, research should not rely entirely on this literature, but should compare it with other primary and secondary sources, as well as with other manuscripts of this book, to provide an appropriate source criticism.
+21st century Japanese historians such as Fujimoto Masayuki, and Wada Yasuhiro further remarked the unbiased writing style of Shinchō Kōki, which influenced by the fatalistic (known as Tendō in Japan) view of its author, Ōta Gyūichi.
+Despite being Nobunaga's vassal, Gyūichi does not omit or even downplay any massacres or atrocities which committed by Nobunaga in his record.
+On the other hand, he also does not personally critical or being judgemental towards Nobunaga's actions which deemed morally questionable by the posterity, and tend to write down that he will "leave the final justice to the Heaven's Will alone".